 Ego-motion in Self-Aware Deep Learning

 We are now in the middle of 2018 and Deep Learning research is advancing at exponential rates.
-At the beginning of this year, I made 10 predictions on what to expect for the year.
-Making predictions and comparing them in hindsight is one way to determine if ones expectations are overshooting reality.
-It turns out, it’s undershooting reality in one aspect.
-I had not expected to see this much new research in “self-awareness”.
+At the beginning of this year, I made ten predictions on what to expect for the year.
+Making predictions and comparing them in hindsight is one way to determine if one’s expectations are overshooting reality.
+It turns out; it’s undershooting reality in one aspect.
+I had not expected to see this much new research in “self-awareness.”

 Late last year, I had written that embodied learning was essential to general intelligence.
-At that time, there weren’t many published research that explored this idea with respect to deep learning.
-On February of this year, Stanford revealed a paper in Arxiv “Emergence of Structured Behaviors from Curiosity-Based Intrinsic Motivation” that began to explore the emergence of what is known as ego motion.
-Ego motion is that self-awareness of an entity that knows its location and direction within a space.
+At that time, there weren’t many published research that explored this idea concerning deep learning.
+On February of this year, Stanford revealed a paper in Arxiv “Emergence of Structured Behaviors from Curiosity-Based Intrinsic Motivation” that began to explore the emergence of what is known as ego-motion.
+Ego-motion is that self-awareness of an entity that knows its location and direction within a space.
 The architecture of the Stanford paper is depicted as follows:

-demonstrates the progression of capabilities from learning ego motion, object attention and finally object interaction.
-This is an impressive development that hasn’t actually been widely disseminated.
-The key revelation here is that you can begin with ego motion and then learn more advanced cognitive capabilities such as object attention and interaction learning.
-Ego motion has been empirically verified to be good base that leads to more advanced cognitive capability.
-In the quest of the holy grail, its important to identify the stepping stones.
-To achieve Conversational Cognition, self awareness is essential and you can’t interact with other individuals with first knowing how to interact with objects.
-Evolution has invented other kinds of brains prior to constructing the mammalian brain.
+demonstrates the progression of capabilities from learning ego-motion, object attention and finally object interaction.
+This is an impressive development that hasn’t been widely disseminated.
+The key revelation here is that you can begin with ego-motion and then learn more advanced cognitive capabilities such as object attention and interaction learning.
+Ego-motion has been empirically verified to be good base that leads to more advanced cognitive capability.
+In the quest of the holy grail, it’s important to identify the stepping stones.
+To achieve Conversational Cognition, self-awareness is essential, and you can’t interact with other individuals with first knowing how to interact with objects.
+Evolution has invented other kinds of brains before constructing the mammalian brain.
 Expect different architectures for different kinds of capabilities.

 Our general conclusion is that human-level AI cannot emerge solely from model-blind learning machines; it requires the symbiotic collaboration of data and models.

 Let’s fast forward to this week.
-DeepMind published an fascinating paper on Science with the a simple title “Neural scene representation and rendering”.
-The ground breaking capability of DeepMind’s system is the ability to “imagine” 3D scenes from just a few snapshots of the original scene:
+DeepMind published a fascinating paper on Science with the simple title “Neural scene representation and rendering.”
+The groundbreaking capability of DeepMind’s system is the ability to “imagine” 3D scenes from just a few snapshots of the original scene:

 Honestly, it’s quite incomprehensible as to how it’s able to create such a high-fidelity 3D world model.
 This will require a lot of digging since it’s just unclear where this quantum leap of development originates from.
 What is the prior research work that enables this kind of capability?